vdhamer/Photo-Club-Hub/.github/README.md

 ### The `Images` Screen

-The `Images` screen displays one portfolio (of one photographer associated with one club.
+The `Images` screen displays one portfolio (of one photographer associated with one club).
 It can be reached by tapping on a `portfolio` in either the `Portfolios` or the `Photographers` screen.
 The title at the top of the screen shows the selected photographer and selected club affiliation:
 "Jane Doe @ Club F/8".

 ![Images Screen](images/imagesScreen.png "Images Screen")

-Images are shown in present-to-past order, based on the images's _capture_ date.
+Images are shown in present-to-past order, based on the image's _capture_ date.
 For Fotogroep Waalre, the year the image was made is shown in the caption.

 You can _swipe_ left or right to manually move backwards or forwards through the portfolio.